sshang1995/beautifulsoup/README.md

 # Beautifulsoup
-A simple example to show how to use beautifulsoup library to extract data from web.
+Two simple examples to show how to use beautifulsoup library to extract data from web.

-I want to get income information by entering ZIP code.
-The data extract from https://www.incomebyzipcode.com/
+First example, getting income information by entering ZIP code.
+The data extract from https://www.incomebyzipcode.com/ Second example, getting covid-19 real-time data by entering country name.
+The data extract from https://www.worldometers.info/coronavirus/country/

 # Install beautiful soup
 ```bash